magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 <!--- MC-34965-->

 *  Loading of product details pages has been optimized.
-We’ve added indices for database tables that optimize target rule conditions queries for many cases.
+We have added indices for database tables that optimize target rule conditions queries for many cases.

 ### Theme